 So, in a stressed body (that’s basically every body these days), we need to not just do the minimum to maintain RDA’s of nutrients, which are set hopelessly low to begin with, but to replete the body with the amino acids to make plenty of collagen, and to offer up more of the collagen precursors too.
 Because in our amazing bodies, there are always more pathways to making the final product, and our body is designed to substitute ingredients along the way in its path to making substances such as collagen.
 This is yet another example of our bodies’ amazing resourcefulness.

-Vitamin C - we all know it’s benefits for our immune system, and it’s one of those nutrients that really gets around.
-In terms of our skin, it’s a vital ingredient in the synthesis of pro-collagen, which is the little molecule that clumps together and anchors itself to the underside of our skin, before turning into little chains known as collagen fibres.
+We all know it’s benefits for our immune system, and it’s one of those nutrients that really gets around.
+In terms of our skin health, it’s a vital ingredient in the synthesis of pro-collagen, which is the little molecule that clumps together and anchors itself to the underside of our skin, before turning into little chains known as collagen fibres.

 We’ve focused on the structural properties of collagen to this point, tune in next time when we’ll be talking up the other amazing properties of the main amino acids that make up our collagen supplements – especially glycine, as it’s a secret weapon when it comes to getting a good night’s sleep!!

 Please consult with your doctor before taking supplements or changing your diet, especially if you are taking any medications or have a medical condition.
 Some supplements and medications can interact with lethal results.